Hampshire and Isle of Wight Constabulary: Uniform, equipment and vehicles

+Hampshire Constabulary lapel badge (circa 1978).
+Detail of the Hampshire Rose and St Edward's Crown.

 When on duty, frontline police officers wear a black, wicking T-shirt with the word 'Police' on the sleeves, and black uniform trousers.
 Hampshire officers no longer use the traditional police jumper, having favoured a black fleece with 'Police' written on the chest and back.

 Officers are required to wear a stab vest whilst on patrol.
 In addition, officers carry TETRA digital radios, Body Worn Video, rigid handcuffs, incapacitant spray, the ASP 21" collapsible baton, leg restraints, a resuscitation mask and a basic first aid kit.

 Vehicles and livery

 Hampshire and Isle of Wight Constabulary uses a wide selection of vehicles for their individual capabilities and the requirements of the roles for which they are employed.

 In 1965, the constabulary purchased four Volvo 121 Amazon estates.
 This provoked controversy from the public and the government, as until then, all forces had used domestic cars (Austin, Jaguar, MG, Rover, Wolseley).

-Ford Focus Active displaying the battenberg markings in 2022.